slavomatas/dqn-navigation/Report.md

 ## Ideas for Future Work

-1. Navigation with Pixels - so far i have tested DQN Agent with Prioritized Experience Replay using visual observations (frames)
+1. Navigation with Pixels - so far i have tested Basic DQN Agent with Prioritized Experience Replay using visual observations (frames).
+Unfortunately DQN Agent performance didnt show any progress during the learning. i will try to implement frame stacking (buffering)

 ## Conclusion

-From the performance scores is evident that Dueling DQN Agent and DQN Agent with Prioritized Experience Replay achieved the best performance.
+Comparing the performance scores shows that Dueling DQN Agent and DQN Agent with Prioritized Experience Replay achieved the best performance.